bmattblake/Cypher-Keylogger/README.md

 ```
 smtplib.SMTPAuthenticationError: (535, b'5.7.8 Username and Password not accepted.
 Learn more at\n5.7.8  https://support.google.com/mail/?p=BadCredentials k125-20020a37a183000000b005f170f7e497sm4061876qke.47 - gsmtp')
 ```
-Make sure that you have entered the corrected login creditials.

-If the problem persists, you may have to allow less secure apps to access your google account.

-- You can find more information on this subject here: https://support.google.com/accounts/answer/6010255.
+Google no longer supports third-party programs to automatically sign into gmail accounts.
+It is recommended that you use a different email service.
+You can find more information here: https://support.google.com/accounts/answer/6010255.
-- ***DO NOT DISABLE THIS FEATURE ON YOUR PERSONAL GMAIL ACCOUNT***.
-Disabling this security feature will make your google account more vulnerable to attacks.
-Making an entirely new google account hat is not associated with your personal account(s) is recommended.

 If you get the following error:
 ```